Dreamerbg/Dreamerbg/README.md

 - Stat requirements on items if you are to upgrade them
 - Removed some generally not needed items from notificiations (unless you play a specific build)
 - - The new PD2 uniq heraldic shield

+### Reroll filter added
+It notifies for map reroll items - runes 10 and above and flawless gems